realtimedatalake/rtdl/README.md

     `createStream` API call.
 Previously, you had to double-quote everything and flatten.
   * Added CONTRIBUTING.md and decided to use a DCO over a CLA - tl;dr use -s when you commit, like `git commit -s -m "..."`
+  * Added support for Azure Blob Storage V2 (please note that for events written to Azure Blob Storage V2 - it can take time up to 1 minute for data to reflect in Dremio)
+  * Added support for GZIP and LZO compressions in addition to SNAPPY (default).
+Specify `compression_type_id` as 2 for GZIP and 3 for LZO

 ### What doesn't work/what's next on the roadmap? 🚴🏼
-  * Add support for Azure Blob Storage
-  * Add support for Segment Webhooks as a source
+  * Segment webhook support
-  * Add support for more compressions - currently default Snappy compression is supported
+  * Writing to HDFS
+  * User Interface for Stream creation

 ## Quickstart 🌱
 ### Initialize the rtdl services